 Trying to Cram All of Your Clothes Into the Closet

 It’s hard enough organizing clothes well in a small closet, but if you have to deal with not only the clothes you wear on a daily basis but also the off-season clothes you won’t wear again for months, you’re going to start hating that little closet every time you have to open the door.
-If it’s possible, rotate your clothes according to the weather.
+If it’s possible, rotate your clothes according to the seasons.
 Even some small closets have enough extra space to do this without resorting to the basement or attic.
 Try your closet floor or high shelf as an extra storage spot.
 Maybe you wouldn’t want to climb on a step-stool to reach your sweaters every day, but once or twice a year is fine if it gets them out of your way during the summer.

 Buying Too Many Organization Products